How to make sourdough bread

 To make this bread you need to use a ‘starter’ mixture that takes the place of yeast.
-The starter takes about five days to develop (or you can buy it online), but once you have it you can keep it alive and use it whenever needed.
+The starter takes about 5 days to develop (or you can buy it online), but once you have it you can keep it alive and use it whenever needed.

-Preheat the oven to 230C/450F/Gas 8.
+Preheat the oven to 230C/210C Fan/Gas 8.
 Put a few ice cubes or cold water into a baking tin and place in the bottom of the oven to create steam.
 Turn the loaves out onto a baking tray or hot baking stone.
 Using a thin sharp knife score two or three times on the top of the loaf and place in the oven.
 Bake for 35–40 minutes or until a good crust has formed and the loaves sound hollow when tapped on the base.

 The dough can be made the day before baking allowing the fermentation process to be extended further.
 Once the dough is rolled, place it in the fridge and leave overnight.
 Remove 1½ hours before baking